Whārangi 1: Biography

 Diving career begins

 Tarlton developed a love for outdoor adventure during his teens, going on hunting trips with his father and attaining the Queen’s Scout Award, the scouting movement’s highest achievement.
 He hiked and climbed with friends, and belonged to the Canterbury Mountaineering Club until a couple of near misses dampened his enthusiasm for climbing.
 In 1956 he was preparing for a mountain climbing trip in the Andes when political unrest in Peru forced its cancellation.
 With time on his hands he watched The silent world, a film by the pioneering maritime explorer and filmmaker Jacques Cousteau, which introduced him to a new and exciting world underwater.
-He bought an aqualung using money he had saved on the Peru trip, and a friend took him for his first dive soon afterwards.
-He joined the Canterbury Underwater Club, where he made lifelong friends who included Wade Doak, Rob Davy and Jim White, all of whom became diving pioneers.
+He bought an aqualung using money he had saved on the Peru trip, and his friend Rob Hall took him for his first dive soon afterwards.
+He joined the Canterbury Underwater Club, where he made a number of lifelong friends who became diving pioneers.

 In 1959, aged just 21 and only three years after his first dive, Tarlton organised an expedition to the Hermit Islands in the Bismarck Archipelago, north of New Guinea, the first of many international diving trips.
 Over four months he and a small team of fellow divers collected marine specimens, in association with Canterbury University College and the Canterbury Museum, along with ethnological material from Wuvulu Island and the Hermit Islands.
 Tarlton also planned to make an underwater documentary, and built a waterproof case for the camera using parts from an old DC-3 propeller.
 He had to abandon his plans after the film stock, featuring footage of huge manta rays, was damaged by the heat.

 In 1966, aged 29, Tarlton quit his Post Office job to take up diving full-time.
 The decision marked the beginning of an incredibly busy period, when he juggled multiple projects, both professional and personal.
-He preferred to explore shipwrecks, but the financial rewards were unreliable, so he took on underwater construction, demolition and salvage work to make ends meet; with Davy, Bernie Keenan and Allan Kircher, he formed Underwater Construction Ltd in 1966.
+He preferred to explore shipwrecks, but the financial rewards were unreliable, so he took on underwater construction work to make ends meet; with Davy, Bernie Keenan and Allan Kircher, he formed Underwater Construction Ltd in 1966.

 Over the next two decades, Tarlton organised and led dives on shipwrecks around New Zealand and the world.
 Weeks of historical research and meticulous dive planning preceded each expedition.
 Tarlton returned to sites when further research, technological developments, or financing made another trip possible, leading to overlapping projects, many weeks or months in duration.
 Rosemary and his daughters joined him when time and finances allowed, but the family spent many weeks at a time apart.

 Tarlton did not have the funds necessary for such a venture, but a friend saw value in the project and helped him secure finance.
-In 1970 he opened the Museum of Shipwrecks at Waitangi, located, appropriately, on an old barge.
+In 1970 he opened Kelly Tarlton’s Museum of Shipwrecks at Waitangi, located, appropriately, on the newly rigged three masted barque Tui, which he had renovated for the purpose.
 Among the objects eventually displayed there were the Rothschild jewels, salvaged from the wreck of the Tasmania, off Māhia Peninsula, in several dives starting in 1974, and a cannon he salvaged from the Alcmène, off the coast near Dargaville, in 1977.
 The museum, run by Rosemary, was sustained by a regular trickle of paying visitors, and eventually helped provide the financial security which allowed Tarlton to continue exploring shipwrecks.

 The expert and innovator

 From the 1970s Tarlton took on increasingly ambitious projects, many of which stretched his abilities and technical expertise.
 In 1970 and 1975 he made unsuccessful searches for the General Grant off the Auckland Islands, a remote subantarctic environment of rough seas, dangerous cliffs and poor weather.
 The salvage of anchors and cannon from the Alcmène in 1977 was similarly perilous.
 The wreck lay in the surf off an exposed beach, and Tarlton was constantly buffeted by heavy waves and struggled with the lack of visibility and strong rip tides.
 His attempt in 1980 to locate gold and silver bars from HMS Lutine, off the coast of the Netherlands, was equally hazardous.
-Working in rough seas and windy conditions, Tarlton and his team dived into holes dug deep into the sand while the walls collapsed around them.
+Working in the North Sea's worst storms in seven years, Tarlton and his team dived into holes dug deep into the sand while the walls collapsed around them.
 He worked to ensure the health and safety of his collaborators, and while there were no fatalities there were a few serious cases of decompression sickness; Tarlton experienced one himself while diving on the Tasmania in 1977.
 Shortly afterwards he was diagnosed with a heart murmur, which he had probably had all his life.
 The diagnosis did not convince him to slow down.

 Extreme working conditions stimulated Tarlton’s ingenuity and provided opportunities to test new techniques for salvaging items from wrecks.
 Diving on the Boyd in 1968, he developed a suction dredge to clear mud from the wreck and suck any finds up to the surface for sorting.
 He used this on other wrecks, including the Elingamite, where it helped to clear the wreck and secure items for his museum collection.
 Tarlton also became an expert at shifting sand.
 In an expedition to the Tasmania in 1976, he developed a sluice system powered by the jet motor of his launch to blow sand off the wreck.
 Searching for the wreck of the Lutine in 1980, he used massive prop-wash units to excavate 6- to 9-metre holes in the seafloor sand to allow divers to search for debris.
 He applied his inventiveness to his contract work too.
 On a project to sink a sewer pipe deeper into the seabed near Mt Maunganui, he built a machine to pump pressurised water into the seabed, turning it into quicksand and allowing the 950-metre pipeline to be laid in two weeks.